Board of Directors & Support Team

 • Osborne Celestain, Executive Director

-• Sherry Michele - Secretary (bio and pic to come)
+• Sherry Michele - Secretary

 • Wayne Frost - Board Chair